kilroy-code/distributed-security/README.md

 - It is security that powers decentralized Web applications.
 - Verified information and private information can be securely distributed to [the cloud](https://en.wikipedia.org/wiki/Cloud_computing) and to [p2p networks](https://en.wikipedia.org/wiki/Peer-to-peer_file_sharing).
-- Users are not represented by a single keypair that can be lost, but are rather distributed over different keypairs for each device used by that individual.
+- Individuals are not represented by a single keypair that can be lost, but are rather distributed over different keypairs for each device used by that individual.
-- Arbitrary teams of user can have their own keypairs, managed by their members in accordance with the rules of whatever app they are for, with the encrypted keypairs stored in the cloud rather than by any one member of the team.
+- Arbitrary teams of individuals can have their own keypairs, managed by their members in accordance with the rules of whatever app they are for, with the encrypted keypairs stored in the cloud rather than by any one member of the team.
 (In the blockchain community, teams are called [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization)s.)

 ## Operations and Tags